ibm-cloud-docs/vpc/storage_overview.md

 You can create zonal file shares with the `dp2` profile.
 The first-generation file shares come with a maximum storage capacity of 32 TB, a performance level of 96,000 IOPS, and maximum throughput of 1024 MBps.
 You can adjust IOPS up or down, for greater performance or when you want to reduce costs.
 You can create read-only replicas of your file shares in another zone within your VPC, or another zone in a different region if you have multiple VPCs in the same geography.
 The replica is updated regularly based on the replication schedule that you specify.
 You can schedule to replicate your data as often as every 15 minutes.
 You can fail over to the replica and make it active if an outage occurs at the primary site.

 Customers with special access to preview the second-generation file storage offering can provision file shares with the new `rfs` profile.
-The `rfs` profile is available in the Dallas, Frankfurt, Madrid, and Washington, DC regions in the beta release.
+The `rfs` profile is available in the Dallas, Frankfurt, London, Madrid, Osaka, Sydney, Toronto, Tokyo, and Washington, DC regions in this release.
-{: beta}
+{: preview}

 [Beta]{: tag-cyan} Second-generation file shares can be created with capacity in the range of 1 - 32,000 GB.
 Customers can directly adjust their file share's bandwidth up to 8192 Mbps (1024 MBps).
 The preset value is 8 Mbps for every 20 GB of capacity.
 The maximum IOPS that a share with the `rfs` profile can support is 35,000.
 Second-generation profiles provide regional data availability across all 3 zones of an MZR.
 Data is regionally available, setting up replication between different zones is unnecessary.